OpenDroneMap/UAVArena/README.md

 ## Disclaimer

-While this is a neutral zone for evaluating the results of drone mapping software and we have performed processing following the same standards / quality settings, we should disclose that UAV4GEO is actively involved in the development of ([ODM](https://github.com/OpenDroneMap/ODM)).
+While this is a neutral zone for evaluating the results of drone mapping software and we have performed processing following the same standards / quality settings for all solutions, we should disclose that UAV4GEO is actively involved in the development of [ODM](https://github.com/OpenDroneMap/ODM).

 If you found a problem in one of the software results, submit a PR.